 As I mentioned above, the Fender Rumble is very diverse in the sounds that it has available.
 It has three separate voicing switches which you can select which include vintage, contour, and bright options.
 This means you can cover a lot of ground if you are in a band where you need many different sounds.
 Added to this is an overdrive that has been built-in into the amp.
 You also have the option of getting a footswitch which allows you to turn on and off the overdrive without having to go over to the amp.

 Fender is possibly the most recognizable brand when it comes to electric guitar and bass.
 In fact, Fender created the first production electric guitar as well as the first bass amp so it is safe to say that they know what they are doing when it comes to building amps and can be trusted for a solid product

 Watch the video below to see what the Fender rumble can do!

 2) Peavey Lightweight Bass Combo Amp (100 watts)

-The Max series bass amp is still a very good amplifier and like the TC, also comes packed with a lot of features.
-This bass amp is able to handle band practices as well as gigs in small-medium sized venues.
+The Max series bass amp is still a very good amplifier and like the Fender, also comes packed with a lot of features.
+This bass amp can handle band practices as well as gigs in small and medium-sized venues.